 The meeting will comprise a series of symposia and discussion panels in which invited professionals from different contexts will report on and discuss existing policies and research and express their views on future developments.

-The meeting will take place at the British Council, Spring Gardens, London on Friday 7 and Saturday 8 February 2020, starting at 14:00 on Friday and ending at 17:00 on Saturday.
+The meeting will take place at St Martin-in-the-Fields Crypt, Trafalgar Square, London WC2N 4JH on Friday 7 and Saturday 8 February 2020, starting at 14:00 on Friday and ending at 17:00 on Saturday.

 Subject to limitations of space, attendance at the meeting will be open.
 Registration will be free and start on 20 November.
 You can register HERE.